artmetla/DejaView/docs/concepts/clock-sync.md

 # Synchronization of multiple clock domains

-As per [6756fb05][6756fb05] Perfetto handles events using different clock domains.
+As per [6756fb05][6756fb05] DejaView handles events using different clock domains.
 On top of the default set of builtin clock domains, new clock domains can be dynamically created at trace-time.

 Clock domains are allowed to drift from each other.
-At import time, Perfetto's [Trace Processor](/docs/analysis/trace-processor.md) is able to rebuild the clock graph and use that to re-synchronize events on a global trace time, as long as the [ClockSnapshot][clock_snapshot] packets are present in the trace.
+At import time, DejaView's [Trace Processor](/docs/analysis/trace-processor.md) is able to rebuild the clock graph and use that to re-synchronize events on a global trace time, as long as the [ClockSnapshot][clock_snapshot] packets are present in the trace.